ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/FAIR_training_material_design.md

 ## Description

-Sessions to be covered over the 2 days (Note: sessions and content might be slightly changed)
+Sessions to be covered over the 2 days (Note: sessions and content might be slightly changed):

-Session 0 - what is Open and FAIR
+* Session 0 - what is Open and FAIR
-Session 1 - Syllabus and documentation
+* Session 1 - Syllabus and documentation
-Session 2 - Training material formats and interoperability Session 3 - Illustrations, aesthetics and acknowledgements Session 4 - Making e-learning FAIR, challenges and possibilities Session 5 - Releases and use of unique identifiers Session 6 - Course metadata, standardisation and structure
+* Session 2 - Training material formats and interoperability
+* Session 3 - Illustrations, aesthetics and acknowledgements
+* Session 4 - Making e-learning FAIR, challenges and possibilities
+* Session 5 - Releases and use of unique identifiers
+* Session 6 - Course metadata, standardisation and structure

 Topics covered will include:

 * FAIR vs OPEN training material
 * Training material documentation and reproducibility (ontology, Learning Outcomes,etc)
 * Illustrations, keeping it FAIR